Writing can be so much fun when you get lost in your writing and get into a flow.

 This writing exercise is great because it will challenge you to think of rare words you don’t use very often, look up words in a thesaurus or dictionary, and find a way to start a sentence with uncommon letters like X and Z.

 3. Write a Letter to Your Younger Self

-For this creative writing exercise, you are writing are going to write a letter to your younger self.
-Pick a time or age for you you’ll be writing to.
+For this creative writing exercise, you are are going to write a letter to your younger self.
+Pick a time or age you’ll be writing to.
 What message would you share with your former self?

 4. Write With Inspiring Images

 Find pictures online that inspire you or cut images from any magazine or newspaper.
 After collecting a set of five or six photos, you can write a story about each of them and try to link them together.
 How can you connect the images in a meaningful way?

 5. Write from Someone Else’s Perspective